telemark/api.t-fk.politikere/README.md

 $ git clone git@github.com:telemark/api.t-fk.politikere.git
 ```

+Make sure you have a MongoDB server running.

 cd into directory and run the setup script to install dependencies and create indexes for the collection

 ```sh